- Introduction to Balsamiq Wireframes for Desktop

 Here's an overview:

-When viewing a mockup without any controls selected you will see a section of the Property Inspector panel called "Alternate Versions" below the notes for that mockup.
+When viewing a wireframe without any controls selected you will see a section of the Property Inspector panel called "Alternate Versions" below the notes for that wireframe.

 or use the context menu in the Navigator panel.

-This will create a copy of the current mockup as an alternate version for you to modify.
-By default it will automatically be named with the word "Alternate" followed by some random numbers and letters to ensure that the name is unique.
+This will create a copy of the current wireframe as an alternate version for you to modify.
+By default, it will automatically be named with the word "Alternate" followed by some random numbers and letters to ensure that the name is unique.

-The selection in the alternate versions list tells you which version of the mockup you are working on.
+The selection in the alternate versions' list tells you which version of the wireframe you are working on.
 You can create as many alternates as you'd like.

 Note: You can create an alternate of an alternate.
 Clicking the "+" (plus) icon when an alternate is selected creates an alternate of the selected version rather than the official version.